mikenguyen13/data_analysis/_book/11-imputation.md

 **Note on Non-normal or categorical data** The normal-based methods still work well, but you will need to do some transformation.
 For example,

--   If the data is skewed, then log-transform, then impute, the exponentiate to have the missing data back to its original metric.
+-   If the data is skewed, then log-transform, then impute the exponentiate to have the missing data back to its original metric.
 -   If the data is proportion, logit-transform, impute, then de-transform the missing data.

 If you want to impute non-linear relationship, such as interaction between 2 variables and 1 variable is categorical.
 You can do separate imputation for different levels of that variable separately, then combined for the final analysis.